 The Gobbledy Gooker was actually the most anticipated part of that evening, which only adds to the mystery of how this happened.
 For the unfamiliar, the Gobbledy Gooker started its life as an egg, hyped heavily on televised WWF broadcasts in the weeks leading up to Survivor Series.
 The world would find out what's in the egg, it was promised, during the big pay-per-view event on Thanksgiving.

-When the egg finally did break open, few in the crowd at the Hartford Civic Center in Hartford, Connecticut could believe what was inside: a man in a giant, cartoonish turkey costume.
+When the egg finally did break open, few in the crowd at Connecticut's Hartford Civic Center could believe what was inside: a man in a giant, cartoonish turkey costume.

 To say fans were unhappy is an understatement.
 Watching the video now, you can immediately hear the boos.
 As the turkey climbs off its platform, “Mean” Gene tries to sell it to the fans.
 “Take a look at it ladies and gentlemen!”
 Okerlund exclaims.
 “Feathers, a beak, a little rooster tail on top.
 You’ve got a pair of legs like my mother-in-law, pal.”